 1995 - 1998: Inger-Lise Bryhni (Norway)

 An Executive Secretary/Administrator was appointed in 1996.
 Another important issue was to set up a permanent address for the organization.
-In 1996 a paid secretary/administrator was appointed and the address was located in London.
+The address was located in London.
 This was very much needed as the administration workload got larger every year.

 1998 - 2001: Til Van der Sanden–Stoelinga (The Netherlands)

 In my term of office, we had set three goals, namely: